francislxw/cv/ai-neuralnetworksdeeplearning/1.sequence_model/1.recureent_neural_networks/3.improvise_a_jazz_solo_music/README.md

 Using LSTM cells, you can learn longer term dependencies that span many characters in the text--e.g., where a character appearing somewhere a sequence can influence what should be a different character much much later in the sequence.

 ## Techniques
-* Use Keras to implement.
+* Use Keras to implement, include:
-* Use LSTMs to capture longer-range dependencies
-* The model is a deeper, stacked LSTM model (2 layer)
+* Reshape(): Reshapes an output to a certain shape.
+* LSTM(): Long Short-Term Memory layer
+* Dense(): A regular fully-connected neural network layer.

 <img align='middle' src="docs/8.rnn.png" width="90%" height="300">